MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-manage-storage-shares.md

 ![Example: Volume capacity dashboard](media/azure-stack-manage-storage-shares/volume-capacity-dashboard.png)

-7. By clicking one of the volume, you can check five capacity metrics of the specific volume in the detailed chart:
+7. By clicking one of the volumes, you can check five capacity metrics of the specific volume in the detailed chart:

 ![Example: Detailed capacity metrics](media/azure-stack-manage-storage-shares/detailed-capacity-metrics.png)